 Step 6.
 Add trim.

-If you’re taking your vertical shiplap partway up the wall like, attach a piece of trim to the top of the shiplap slats with construction adhesive and staples to finish things off.
+If you’re taking your vertical shiplap partway up the wall, attach a piece of trim to the top of the shiplap slats with construction adhesive and staples to finish things off.

 Step 7.
 Fill holes.

 Filling nail holes is actually optional.
-For a more rustic look, you can leave them exposed like we did on this plywood shiplap wall in our old living room.
+For a more rustic look, you can leave them exposed as we did on this plywood shiplap wall in our old living room.

 Step 8.
 Caulk corners and edges of shiplap.